COVID-19 Safety Measures for Face-to-Face Classes & FAQ

-- We have a maximum number of students per class according to social distancing rules, to allow 1m+ social distancing, at all times.
+- We have a maximum number of students per class according to social distancing rules.
 This will be different for each classroom size.

-- Classroom and social activities have been designed to ensure social distancing rules can be observed.
-Different course types will have staggered class/break times.
+- Classroom and student spaces have been designed to ensure social distancing rules can be observed.

 - We will ventilate rooms as much as possible while the school is open.

 - Hand sanitisers are available for students at the entrance and at various locations in communal areas/corridors.
 Please use these regularly and before and after you touch common areas (snack and drink machines, for example).

 - In addition to our regular cleaning procedures, staff regularly clean and disinfect frequently touched items around the school each day: door handles, flush plates, microwave, etc; the areas of the school being used by students.